cityofaustin/Residential-Permitting/_glossary/basement-exception-copy.md

 ---
-title: Accessory Structure
+title: Addition
-term: accessory-structure
+term: addition
-short_definition: "A garage, workshop, greenhouse, or shed that's separate from the main building."
+short_definition: Adding to or expanding a part of a building to create a vertical or horizontal extension.
-long_definition_markdown: 'A detached building that is distinct from the primary structure, such as a garage, workshop, greenhouse or shed.'
+long_definition_markdown: Enlarging or expanding any new portion of a structure to create a vertical or horizontal extension.
 source: 'https://www.austintexas.gov/sites/default/files/files/Planning/CodeNEXT/ALDC_PRD_23_LandDevelopmentCode_Combined_2017_0130_web.pdf'
 glossary:
 ---